danmasta/epic-games-assessment/q2/README.md

 ### Data
 In terms of data structures we'd need some sort of sorted set to store the data.
 So for the database I'd recommend using redis since it has support for [sorted sets](https://redis.io/docs/data-types/sorted-sets/) out of the box.
 We could use methods like `ZADD` to add new user data to the set and `ZRANK` and `ZRANGE` to return a range of leaderboard data to show on the web UI.

 Another potential temporary data store would be a message queue like `SQS` or something similar.
 We could use it as a type of dead-letter queue for failed writes to try again at a later date.
-Or we could proxy all writes through the message queue and use worker threads to write to the redis db based on capacity so we don't overload the db.
+Or we could proxy all writes through the message queue and use worker threads to write to the redis DB based on capacity so we don't overload the DB.

 ### Aggregations
 To create the daily/ weekly/ all-time aggregations we can tap into a BI type worker system (like [airflow](https://airflow.apache.org)) and run jobs on schedule to aggregate the data into separate redis DBs and/ or a type of data warehouse DB.